 The Board of Arbitration is based in Zurich and comprises one chairman and two arbitrators, one appointed by each of the parties in the individual case in question.
 The chairman and his deputy are appointed by the President of the Swiss Federal Supreme Court for a four-year term of office.

-The chairman may conduct verbal conciliation proceedings.
+The chairman may conduct an oral procedure for reconciliation.
 The Swiss Federal Code of Civil Procedure (Schweizerische Zivilprozessordnung) is applicable to the arbitration proceedings.